CowboyCollective/CowboyCollective.github.io/_posts/2020-06-30-TiffanyGothicCC.md

 ![Fishermen](https://github.com/CowboyCollective/TiffanyGothicCC/raw/master/sources/references/remarkable%20fishermen.png)

-This is possible when working digitally, however, at very acute angles, such a thin point looks weird and create a dazzling effect.
+This *is* possible when working digitally.
+However, at very acute angles, such a thin point looks weird and create a dazzling effect.
 I wanted to stay true to the original spirit, but knowing the designers were working within the limitations of their time, I can't help but reason that they knew the tips would get slightly rounded in the printing process, and may have made different decisions if working with today's technologies.

 <img style="width: 100%;" src="https://raw.githubusercontent.com/CowboyCollective/media/ae6f9d4f572d4838399f21e1e909cfa9ca6aeec6/TiffanyFS.svg">

 The solution was to chop a very small portion of the tips of any point smaller then a right angle off.
 At smaller sizes this is not even visible.
 It feels, perhaps, against the original design, but without this subtle change the sharp points would distract from the letters, and my goal is to present these digitization in a way which communicates the beauty without distractions.

 Many such considerations took place throughout the digitization process.
-These letters, although beautiful and charming, are wonky and irregular.
+These letters, although beautiful, are wonky and irregular.
 Striking that careful balance between accounting for the differences in technology and imposing my own sensibilities is difficult work, and I'm not convinced I always found it.
+I will continue to revisit this digital font for the foreseeable suture.

-I am convinced that I love these letters, and that they belong in any cowboy oriented designer's tool-kit.
-They're full of character and charm, and I want to see them in use!
+What I am convinced of, is my love of these letters.
+They belong in any cowboy oriented designer's tool-kit.
+They're full of spunky character and old-timey charm, and I want to see them in use!

 I'm also convinced that the [*Cowboy Font Revival*](https://indestructibletype.com/Cowboy.html) project is even more interesting and full of surprises then I was expecting.